Win a 4-night stay for 2 people at the InterContinental Chiang Mai The Mae Ping in Thailand

 Let’s face it: we weren’t all born with the features we want and for many people, this includes their teeth.
 Cosmetic procedures to remedy and enhance various parts of the body have long been popular among people who want to lead the best lives they can, be happy with their looks and go on luxury holidays brimming with confidence and stunning those around them.
 Teeth, however, have taken something of a backseat in the cosmetic-dentistry makeover stakes.

-Unless you live in the United States, where many people have show-stopping teeth due to the addition of crowns and veneers, you’ve most likely put up with your pearly whites as they are.
+Unless you live in the United States, where many people have show-stopping teeth due to the addition of crowns and snap on veneers, you’ve most likely put up with your pearly whites as they are.
 Until now.
 Dentists all over are reporting a marked increase in patients wanting an array of cosmetic procedures to revamp their gnashers and give them that winning Hollywood smile they’ve always wanted.

 Teeth, after all, are for the most part not all that uniformly straight, and they’re hardly ever dazzlingly white, due to the staining effect of much of what we eat and drink — no matter how well you brush.
 Plus, many people are born with teeth that have various defects, whether it’s large gaps between them, incisors jutting out at odd angles, missing enamel and more.
 Our teeth are important for our looks because other than our eyes, they’re the main thing that people see when they meet us.
 And with a growing number of affordable cosmetic dentistry solutions now available in many places, it’s no wonder people are asking their dentists for crowns, veneers and whitening procedures to improve their look.